 The CDF plotting routines available here underlie the CDAWeb software; they are supplied here in a package of IDL functions and procedures called CDAWlib.

 Many functions exist in CDAWlib.
 We do not specifically call them all out here but they are all internally documented.
 The software has been tested but is not guaranteed to be bug free.
 We will try to address problems that you may find.
+There are two options for getting and running the software:

 > setenv DISPLAY [Ethernet address]:0